TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

 /----CHANGELOG
 /------------------------------>

+1.7
+  - Sharpii can now be installed for use without the exe
+  - SharpiiIP is now a system variable, not a user one.
+  - Sharpii now looks for DLLs in the same directory as the exe
+  - Bug fixes
 1.6
   - SendWad now supports AHBPROT (use '-ahb')
   - IP can now be saved in an environmental variable (SharpiiIP)